As an Amazon Associate I earn from qualifying purchases.

 7) Use double comforters to add poof to the bed.

 Have you ever noticed how big and fluffy the bedding is in the store?
-And then when you get home your’s falls flat?
+And then when you get home yours falls flat?
 Here’s the secret… for staging purposes, stores will add one or two additional comforters under their top comforter (eep!).
 Give it a go in your next bedroom.
 And while you’re at it, toss another throw over the foot of the bed!

 8) Don’t forget the greenery

 We all love the fiddle leaf figs!
 Staging a room with plants will help it feel fresh and organic.
 They will also bring in a pop of color and can be used to fill up empty space.
+Don’t forget small plants can have a big impact as well.

 9) Mix large and small items